ifpanalytics/Ifp.Analyzers/README.md

             Logger = Logger; // <- CS1717 Assignment made to same variable
         }
 ```

 The compiler reports warning `CS1717 Assignment made to same variable`.
 This can be fixed by renaming the constructor parameter or by prepending `this.` to the property reference.

 ### Batch fixer

 ![Batch fixer](/Artefacts/DocumentationFiles/Batchfixer.png)

-The batch fixer for the *document*, *project* and *solution* struggles to fix more than several properties at a time per class.
+The batch fixer for the *document*, *project* and *solution* struggles to fix several properties at a time per class.
-The fixer is able to process every second property.
+The fixer is able to process about every second property.
 To work arround this issue run the fixer several times until no more occurences are reported.
+This is an known limitation of the default batchfixer of roslyn (see [https://github.com/dotnet/roslyn/issues/320](https://github.com/dotnet/roslyn/issues/320) and related issues).

 ## Installation

-The analyzer is avliable as a Visual Studio 2015 extension and can be found at [https://marketplace.visualstudio.com/vsgallery/9daec1e5-ff49-4d52-a036-f2c0d06cf077](https://marketplace.visualstudio.com/vsgallery/9daec1e5-ff49-4d52-a036-f2c0d06cf077).
+The analyzer is available as a Visual Studio 2015 extension and can be found at [https://marketplace.visualstudio.com/vsgallery/9daec1e5-ff49-4d52-a036-f2c0d06cf077](https://marketplace.visualstudio.com/vsgallery/9daec1e5-ff49-4d52-a036-f2c0d06cf077).
 To install the extension from Visual Studio search for *Diagnostic analyzer for getter only auto props* in the *Extensions and updates* dialog.